BodeaTudor/BodeaTudor/README.md

 - 👋 Hi, I’m @BodeaTudor
-- 👀 I’m interested in Java Programming.
+- 👀 I’m interested in Software Development.
-- 🌱 I’m currently learning API development using SpringBoot.
+- 🌱 I’m currently working as a Junior Software Developer.
-- 💞️ I’m looking to work on a real project.
 - 📫 How to reach me: bodea.tudor99@yahoo.com or 0756518607

 <!---